-The cost of document shredding services depends on where you are located, the service option you choose, the size of your job and more.
+The cost of document shredding services depends on where you are located, the service option you choose, the size of your job, and more.

 Learn more about the costs of document shredding services in Atlanta.

-What is mobile shredding service?
+What is a mobile shredding service?